Best Electric Guitar In 2024 – Complete Buyer’s Guide And Reviews

 Apart from a cool name, this guitar has fresh looks and a sound that will please any metal fan.
 But don’t get me wrong, this hell of a guitar can handle even clean strums and blues easily.

 Given the cost of this guitar, Gibson should be scared.
-The quality is amazing, and so is the sound.
+The quality is fantastic, and so is the sound.
 I can guarantee you that once you buy this and plug it into a decent amp, you will not think of any other guitar for quite a few years.

-Best Electric Guitar #5: Epiphone SG-Special Electric Guitar and Ibanez GRGM21 Mikro 3/4 Size – Best Electric Guitar for Smaller Hands
+Best Electric Guitar #5: Epiphone SG-Special Electric Guitar And Ibanez GRGM21 Mikro 3/4 Size – Best Electric Guitar For Smaller Hands

-When it comes to small hands, neck size, scale length, and the body size come into play.
+When it comes to small hands, neck size, scale length, and body size come into play.
 Unless the guitar fits you right, you won’t be able to play very well.

 The Epiphone SG Special is a guitar that kills with its looks.
-The devil’s horns double-cutaway design, a thin mahogany body, a slim taper D-profile neck and the 24.75-inch scale fretboard – all these features make this guitar easy to play.
+The devil’s horns double-cutaway design, a thin mahogany body, a slim taper D-profile neck, and the 24.75-inch scale fretboard – all these features make this guitar easy to play.

-Factors to Keep in Mind When Choosing The Best Electric Guitar
+Factors To Keep In Mind When Choosing The Best Electric Guitar

 If you want a guitar that can play all genres well, a solid body is what you should go for.
-This is generally the most common body type, and includes some of the most iconic axes ever made, like the Gibson Les Paul and Fender Stratocaster.
-Solid-body guitars simply are capable of the widest range of tones
+This is generally the most common body type and includes iconic axes, like the Gibson Les Paul and Fender Stratocaster.
+Solid-body guitars are capable of the broadest range of tones.

 Single coil pickups are comprised of a single wire coil and represent the simplest form of pickup technology.
 Single coils produce a bright, punchy sound, with the drawback that they tend to generate some noise in the form of a hum.
 These pickups are suitable for almost all genres except heavy metal and thrash.
 Found on Fender Strats, they are preferred by artists who need clean and bright tones.

-It is a myth that you get only what you pay for, like in the case of Epiphone SG Special and Les Paul 100.
+It is a myth that you get only what you pay for, like in the case of the Epiphone SG Special and Les Paul 100.
 You can easily find excellent guitars with the body and pickup combo you are looking for within $500.